 - 1 handful potato chips I used McClure's pickle chips because they're my favorite thing EVER

-- 1.5 tbsp leftover sloppy joe beef at room temperature
+- 1.5 tablespoon leftover sloppy joe beef at room temperature

 - Split brioche bun in half and shave off the top dome.
 Now flip it inside out so that the exterior is now the interior.